 Displaying Unique Pet Urns

 An urn that holds your pet's cremated remains can be stored anywhere you choose in your home.
-Some like to keep the container in a spot that is visible by all, perhaps the mantel over the fireplace or on a bookshelf in the living room.
-Others may place the urn in a location that is more discrete such as a room that is not visited as often.
+Some like to display the container in a spot that is visible by all, perhaps the mantel over the fireplace or on a bookshelf in the living room.
+Others may keep the urn in a private location that is more discrete such as a bedroom or an office.
 The choice is up to you.
-As far as guidelines for grief go, do that which makes you feel the most comfortable.
+As far as guidelines for grief go, you should do what makes you feel the most comfortable.

 Burying the Urn

-When a beloved family companion dies, everyone feels sad.
-There may be feelings of remorse, anger or guilt.
-Children will need time to process the death and talking to them about the loss will be something they can benefit from.
-Don't neglect to share your own sorrow so they will know that it is natural to miss and long for their pet.
-You may want to let them help choose the urn for the pet.
+When a beloved family companion dies, it is a genuine loss and there will be grieving.
+There also may be feelings of remorse, anger or guilt.
+Children will need time to process the death and it will benefit them to talk about the loss.
+Share your own sorrow and sadness so they will know that it is natural to miss and mourn their pet.
+You may even want to include them in choosing the special urn for their pet.
 Getting them involved with any memorial service, burial or other events surrounding the death will help them better deal with their own feelings.
-If you are keeping a decorative urn in the house, make sure that your children understand what it is and be ready for any questions they might have.
+If you are keeping your pet's urn in the house, make sure your children understand what it is and be ready for any questions they might have.